Eating nutritious foods can improve your health and energy levels.

 - Don’t use baking soda when cooking vegetables.
 Although it helps maintain color, vitamin C will be lost in the alkaline environment produced by baking soda.

-Bottom Line: There are many ways to preserve the nutrient content in foods without sacrificing taste or other qualities.
+There are many ways to preserve the nutrient content of foods without sacrificing taste or other qualities.

 It’s important to select the right cooking method to maximize the nutritional quality of your meal.

-However, there is no perfect method of cooking that retains all nutrients.
+However, there is no perfect cooking method that retains all nutrients.

 In general, cooking for shorter periods at lower temperatures with minimal water will produce the best results.